evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### I.2 ###
 The next day, the PCs are summoned to the main lab, again via note.
 Upon their arrival, they find that Professor Birchwell has begun well ahead of schedule.
-The players notice a girl they've never seen before, watching him from the back of the lab.
+The players notice a woman they've never seen before, watching him from the back of the lab.
 The professor's in a cheerful mood, and is telling "doctor jokes" to a group of students.

-Right before 11:00AM, the girl in the corner walks up to the professor, says something to him, and quickly leaves the room.
+Right before 11:00AM, the woman walks up to the professor, says something to him, and bruskly leaves the room.

 Ever punctual, the professor begins his lecture, but he's stammering.
-He stutters through a few slides, then skips a bunch, and begins to talk about ethics, and the difference between right and wrong.
+He stutters through a few slides, then skips a bunch, then begins to talk about ethics and the difference between right and wrong.
 He's sweating, and fumbling with the controls of the slide projector.

 The PCs hear glass shattering, somewhere on the other side of the lab.
 A small fire breaks out below a fume hood.
-Professor Birchwell watches the fire spread for a moment, and giggles.
+Professor Birchwell watches the fire spread for a moment, and chuckles.
 Some students put it out, and the audience begins to disperse.

-They return to the village to present the chief with their findings.
+They return to the village to present the Chieftain with their findings.
-Professor Birchwell tells the Chieftain that the village has *trypanosomiasis* (African Sleeping Sickness), however, none of the samples the PCs analyzed corroborate this.
+Professor Birchwell tells him that the village has *trypanosomiasis* (African Sleeping Sickness).
+However, none of the samples the PCs analyzed corroborate this.
-The Chieftain characteristically suggests that they kill the whole neighboring tribe.
+The Chieftain bitterly suggests that they kill the whole neighboring tribe in revenge.
 As they conclude with the Chieftain, they notice Professor Birchwell slip away again.
 They trail him as he weaves his way through the village, to the edge of town.
 He stops at a bridge in the woods, and the PCs observe him at a distance.